mzienert/nmb/README.md

 # The Nugget Mountain Bar

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.
+There are no CI/CD pipelines so deplyements are done manually.

 ## Local Development